mikeknep/ttt_rust/README.md

 # Tic-Tac-Toe in Rust
-**or, _rusTTT_**
+**Rust version: 0.12**

 ## Installing Rust

-Rust is changing rapidly--a new 0.x version has been released every three months quite regularly for the past couple years.
-This code was written using Rust 0.11, but history suggests 0.12 is just around the corner.
-Given Rust has not yet reached a 1.0 version and significant decisions are still being made about the language, not every release is backwards-compatible.
-Therefore, it is important you install the correct version (0.11).
+Rust is changing rapidly in pursuit of a 1.0 version, and given significant decisions are still being made about the language, not every release is backwards compatible.
+Be sure to check the current Rust version and the version on which this code has been confirmed to run (beneath the title, above).

 ### The simplest way - Homebrew